 The last meeting of the Sub Committee held on 16.8.13 was attended by Sh.Vishal Singh representative of M/s Satnam Namita & Associates wherein recommendations were made by the Sub Committee to the Empowered Committee, but Sh.Vishal Singh later on refused to sign the said minutes.
 A reference in this regard was addressed to Consulting Architect M/s Satnam Namita & Associates on 29.11.13 to sign the minutes to which Consulting Architect refused to sign the same.
 The matter has been referred to SSF UT being Chairman of Sub-Committee on 29.11.13 to take necessary action in the matter.

 Later on, the matter has been taken up at the level of AA, UT and Administrator UT.
-Earnest efforts are being made to resolve the issues of Consulting Architect M/s Satnam Namita & Associates regarding payment of fees.
+Earnest efforts are being made to resolve the issues of Consulting Architect M/s Satnam Namita & Associates regarding payment of fees and other related issues.

 Chandigarh Administration, in December 2005 had

 Agency’ for development of ‘RGCTP Habitat Project’ over

 an area of 123.79 acre of land on ‘Private Sector